FAQ: Frequently Asked Questions about Irish Set Dancing Classes

 OK, I'd like to give it a try, can I start now, or should I wait?

 Start now, definitely!
-Pick a night and venue that suits you and come along to the next class.
+Pick a day and venue that suits you and come along to the next class.

-New people join us all the time and the class is structured to cater for both new and experienced dancers each night.
+New people join us all the time and the class is structured to cater for both new and experienced dancers at each class.

 If you are interested enough to have read this far, then you obviously have an interest in what we do.